jpalicki/EDS-124BR-Assignments/README.md

 Compound Conditionals Show What You Know: [Buried Treasure Game](https://youtu.be/Rp14c3B1PpU)

-Custom Blocks Show What You Know: [Paint a Picture](https://youtu.be/APDfhnQUm7A)
+Abstraction: Custom Blocks Show What You Know: [Paint a Picture](https://youtu.be/APDfhnQUm7A)